vijay-raghav/vijay-raghav.github.io/pages/about.md

 # **About Me**

-Hi I am **Vijay** :wave:, currently a Software Engineer with a knack for all things product and analytics.
+Hi I am **Vijay** :wave:, currently a Product Manager with a knack for consumer apps.
 I graduated in 2019 with a dual degree with distinction in Computer Engineering with a focus on design and product management from [IIITDM](http://iiitdm.ac.in/).

 In the past year or so, I've been reading about investing, and have been actively participating in the markets.
 My favorite books on investing, finance and the economy include [The Intelligent Investor](https://en.wikipedia.org/wiki/The_Intelligent_Investor), [Fault Lines](https://en.wikipedia.org/wiki/Fault_Lines:_How_Hidden_Fractures_Still_Threaten_the_World_Economy), [Capital in the Twenty-First Century](https://en.wikipedia.org/wiki/Capital_in_the_Twenty-First_Century).